 Have fun and start small with these slight variations that won’t overwhelm.

 Bring in a bench to mix things up.
-With a bench on one side of the table and dining chairs that match on the other, the Kalispel Contemporary Amish Bench with the Amish Kalispel Upholstered Dining Chairs makes mixing-and-matching easy.
+With a bench on one side of the table and dining chairs that match on the other, the Amish Tifton Bench with Live Edge with the Amish Kalispel Upholstered Dining Chairs makes mixing-and-matching easy.